cadenweiner/RProject/README.md

 Version 1: Inheritance only implementation of food and drinks and employee.
 This part will likely go away once I implement the webapp since I will implement the inheritance through the database structure.
+Version 1 will be done in a separate C++ project

 Version 2: Begin webapp/Start Testing Iteration 1: WebApp Phase 1 Iteration 2: WebApp Phase 2 Iteration 3: WebApp Phase 3 Version 3: Implement Simultion using random number generators.
 Version 4: Improve Simulation by using Machine Learning

 Info: Database: Will be using the SQLAlchemy Lite DataBase Machine Learning: Plotly/Dash libraries (Non Definite, need to do more research about the available libraries) CSS: Design and Style Model View Controller interface Flask Webapp